 When it comes to wood floor installation, moisture protection is paramount.
-The National Wood Flooring Association publishes specific guidelines for acceptable moisture levels in plywood and concrete subfloors, and failure to adhere to these can result in cupping, crowning and gapping of hardwood floorboards.
-In addition , the NWFA specifies a vapor barrier with a permeability between 0.7 and 10 perm.
+The National Wood Flooring Association (NWFA) publishes specific guidelines for acceptable moisture levels in plywood and concrete subfloors, and failure to adhere to these can result in cupping, crowning, and gapping of hardwood floorboards.
+In addition, the NWFA specifies a Class 1 vapor barrier with less than 10 percent permeability be installed beneath all concrete subfloors.
+Wood subfloors should have a Class 1 or Class 2 vapor barrier.
 Among the materials that satisfy its criteria are asphalt laminated paper (tar paper) and asphalt-saturated kraft paper.
 Plastic sheeting is not a suitable material because it can trap moisture and doesn't allow the floor to "breathe."

-You'll also find wood floor underlayment made from materials such as cork, rubber and felt.
-These are all suitable as long as they satisfy NWFA's permeability requirements, although they may be more expensive than tar paper or kraft paper.
-Their main advantage is that they provide a cushion, as well as a limited amount of thermal and sound insulation.
-These materials run anywhere from $0.50 to $1.50 per square foot, compared to about $0.25 per foot for tar paper.
-Cork, in particular, is becoming increasingly popular because of its sound-deadening properties.
+You'll also find wood floor underlayment made from materials such as cork, rubber, and felt.
+These are all suitable as long as they satisfy the NWFA's permeability requirements, although they may be more expensive than tar paper or kraft paper.
+Their main advantage is that they provide a cushion as well as a limited amount of thermal and sound insulation.
+These materials run anywhere from 50 cents to $1.50 per square foot compared to about 25 cents per foot for tar paper.
+Cork in particular is becoming increasingly popular because of its sound-deadening properties.

 Underlayment for Laminate Floors

-The same moisture considerations apply to laminate floors as apply to wood floors, but here, cushioning and insulation are usually just as important.
+The same moisture considerations for wood floors apply to laminate floors, but here, cushioning and insulation are usually just as important.
 A foam underlayment specifically designed for laminate flooring is probably the best choice.
 You can buy foam underlayment with or without an incorporated vapor barrier.
-You probably don't need the vapor barrier when installing a floor in a second-story room, but you should always have one when installing on the ground floor or in the basement—provided the laminate is approved for basement use.
+You probably don't need the vapor barrier when installing a floor in a second-story room, but you should always have one when installing on the ground floor or in the basement provided that the laminate is approved for basement use.
 Some products carry specific cautions about using them in basement locations.

-If you're not sure, go with the product that incorporates a vapor barrier.
-Foam underlay costs, on average, about $0.30 per square foot.
+If you're not sure, go with the product that incorporates a vapor barrier and confirm that any underlayment you use is approved by the flooring manufacturer.
+Foam underlay costs on average about 30 cents per square foot.

 Underlayment for Tile Floors

 The traditional way to prepare for tile is to lay a smooth mortar bed.
 It's a painstaking procedure that takes skill, and many professional tilers still do it.
-However, it's easier—and now much more common—to install ceramic tile on a plywood or cement board underlayment instead.
-Like mortar, cement board is smooth and stable, and it's moisture proof.
+However, it's easier and now much more common to install ceramic tile on cement board underlayment instead.
+Like mortar, cement board is smooth and stable, and it's resistant to moisture damage.
 By itself, cement board is a suitable underlayment for tile.

-If you're installing tile over an existing concrete pad or on a traditional mortar bed, cement board would be redundant.
+If you're installing tile over an existing concrete slab or on a traditional mortar bed, cement board would be redundant.
 However, you still need an underlayment to isolate the tiles from the concrete subfloor and prevent cracks from telescoping through.
-The most popular underlay for this purpose is known by its brand name: Schluter Ditra.
+The most popular underlay for this purpose is known by its brand name: Schluter DITRA.
 Although it's a German product, it's widely available in North America.
 One side is pocked with indentations that accept the tile mastic, and the other side is a fibrous material that sticks to wet mortar.
-It costs about $2.00 per square foot.
+It costs about $2 per square foot.

 Underlayment for Vinyl Floors

-You don't need an underlayment when installing vinyl plank flooring, since the planks are engineered with their own underlayment component.
+You typically don't need an underlayment when installing vinyl plank flooring since the planks are engineered with their own underlayment component.
 However, you should install one when using click-lock vinyl tiles or wood-plastic composite planks.
 Both of these products are vulnerable to moisture damage, so the underlayment is there primarily to function as a vapor barrier.
-You might choose an underlay that also provides some cushioning and insulation.
+You might choose an underlayment that also provides some cushioning and insulation.
 That's up to you.

 How to Install an Underlayment